Learning to Place Objects with Programs and Iterative Self Training: Related Work

+Other works source scene priors beyond information distilled from 3D scene datasets.
+Zero-shot approaches leverage the latent scene knowledge embedded within Large Language Models (LLMs) to position objects and generate scenes.
+LayoutGPT ~\cite{feng2023layoutgpt} directly predicts the positions and orientations of objects.
+Predicting constraints and then solving them for possible placement locations is another popular approach ~\cite{yang2023holodeck, Aguina-KangOpen, sun2024layoutvlm, huang2025fireplace}.
+We also generate and then solve constraint programs.
+Our method however relies solely on information within 3D scene datasets.

-\paragraph{Visual Program Inference} Visual Program Inference (VPI) aims to automatically infer programs that explain visual data~\cite{Ritchie2023NeurosymbolicMF}.
+\textbf{Visual Program Inference.} Visual Program Inference (VPI) aims to automatically infer programs that explain visual data~\cite{Ritchie2023NeurosymbolicMF}.
 If the visual data of interest comes with ground truth programs, supervised learning is an obvious option~\cite{Wu_2021_ICCV, fusion_360, xu2022skexgen}.
 In most domains however, programs for visual data are not readily accessible.
 Unsupervised learning, and in particular bootstrapping~\cite{dreamcoder, Liang2016NeuralSM}, is one option for extracting and improving programs from visual data.

 Bootstrapping methods search for ``good'' programs, retrain on these programs, and then repeat.
 PLAD~\cite{jones2022PLAD} groups different bootstrapping methods under a single conceptual framework and applies it to VPI on 3D and 2D shapes.
-The method sources programs from both a recognition model that matches input shapes with programs as “pseudo-labels” and pairs of synthetic shapes and their programs for an approximation of the target distribution.
-Later works works which built on the PLAD framework~\cite{ganeshan2023coref, jones2024VPIEdit} searched for new programs by editing existing ones.
+Later works which built on the PLAD framework~\cite{ganeshan2023coref, jones2024VPIEdit} searched for new programs by editing existing ones.
 SIRI~\cite{ganeshan2023coref} used domain specific operations to edit a subset of programs at a time for distributional stability.
-Our algorithm is an instance of PLAD and like SIRI we use domain-specific editing operations.
+Our algorithm is an instance of PLAD, and like SIRI, we use domain-specific editing operations.